taiki-e/portable-atomic/README.md

 - <a name="optional-features-float"></a>**`float`**<br>
   Provide `AtomicF{32,64}`.

+  - When unstable `--cfg portable_atomic_unstable_f16` is also enabled, `AtomicF16` for [unstable `f16`](https://github.com/rust-lang/rust/issues/116909) is also provided.
+  - When unstable `--cfg portable_atomic_unstable_f128` is also enabled, `AtomicF128` for [unstable `f128`](https://github.com/rust-lang/rust/issues/116909) is also provided.

+  Note:
-  Note that most of `fetch_*` operations of atomic floats are implemented using CAS loops, which can be slower than equivalent operations of atomic integers. ([GPU targets have atomic instructions for float, so we plan to use these instructions for GPU targets in the future.](https://github.com/taiki-e/portable-atomic/issues/34))
+  - Most of `fetch_*` operations of atomic floats are implemented using CAS loops, which can be slower than equivalent operations of atomic integers.
+(AArch64 with FEAT_LSFE and GPU targets have atomic instructions for float, [so we plan to use these instructions for them in the future.](https://github.com/taiki-e/portable-atomic/issues/34))
+  - Unstable cfgs are outside of the normal semver guarantees and minor or patch versions of portable-atomic may make breaking changes to them at any time.

 - **`std`**<br>
   Use `std`.